-Earlier this year I released a series of videos on how people in commercial real estate can level-up their LinkedIn profile.
+In 2020 I released a series of videos on how people in commercial real estate can level-up their LinkedIn profile.
 It was recorded at a JLL Victoria Toastmasters Club meeting in February 2020, just before I left the firm.
-I will share links to the three videos on this post.
+The three videos are on this page.

 This post summarises the steps, and also contains the videos from the event, in one convenient location!
-I have included a copy of the handout the audience members received as a companion resource, plus I have a special bonus tip that I didn’t share with the audience at the end of this post.
+I have included a copy of the handout the audience members received as a companion resource, plus I have TWO special bonus tips that I didn’t share with the audience at the end of this post.

 1. Make sure you have a professional photo in your LinkedIn profile.
 Usually, your work headshot will be the right choice.
 Remember, LinkedIn is different to Facebook and Instagram (and is a lot different to Tinder!).
 The profile doesn’t need to be highly choreographed; the simpler, the better.
 Try to use a photo where you’re smiling, or at least appear to be approachable.